developer-onizuka/OAuth2.0_Authorization/README.md

 ![metadata_service_Azure_ManagedID.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/metadata_service_Azure_ManagedID.drawio.png)

 **(ex) Laundry service in dormitory** <br>
-Laundry service guy does not have any permission to use washing machine in the dormitory.
+One day, a lazy student in a dormitory uses a housekeeping service to wash his dirty clothes.
+The service guy does not have any permission to use washing machine in the dormitory.
 So he asks dormitory manager a token.<br>
 But dormitory manager does not have any tokens in person, neither.
 So he asks it for token manager who manages and maintains washing machine in the dormitory.<br>

 ![dormitory.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/dormitory.drawio.png)